geonetwork/geonetwork/docker/README.md

 # 🐳 Docker Compose for GeoNetwork 5 Development & Testing
 This project provides Docker Compose configurations to simplify local development and testing of GeoNetwork 5.
 It helps set up all necessary services without dealing with infrastructure dependencies manually.

+> [!IMPORTANT]
+> These configurations are created for the sole purpose of testing GeoNetwork 5 locally.
+Geonetwork 4 is accessible on port 8080, and this should be avoided in a production environment.
+Also it would be better to use [JWT Headers](https://github.com/geonetwork/geonetwork/blob/main/docs/manual/docs/GN4-Integration/index.md#setting-up-gn5-and-gn4).

 ## ⚙️ Development Setup (docker-compose-dev.yml)
 This composition includes: